doitrepair/Applesauce/README.md

 | PUT /:id | UPDATE repair SET definition = req.body.def WHERE repair_id = req.params.id |
 | DELETE /:id | DELETE FROM repair WHERE repair_id = req.params.id |

-__Note that all of the database tables are located in the Database section below__

 ### node_modules